See our Covid-19 page for the latest information on council meetings during the alert levels.

 The public can speak to most agenda items.
 Public comment is restricted to items on the agenda for the meeting, excluding items already resolved.

-Requests to speak at a Council, committee or subcommittee meeting are approved by the Chair.
+The Chair approves requests to speak at a Council, committee or subcommittee meeting.

 Council's Standing Orders (PDF 1.9MB) contains the legislation for council meetings, decision making and transparency, including: